brunobat/quarkus-observability-demo/quarkus-observability-demo-full/README.md

 JDBC spans are enabled by default.

-## How to run
+## How to run using Docker Compose

 To build: `mvn clean install`

 To start the observability stack:

 ```
-cd docker-compose/simple`
+cd docker-compose/basic`
 docker-compose up
 ```